 #4: Data Fabric

-#5: Explainable and Augmented AI in data-driven organizations
+#5: Explainable and Augmented AI in data-driven organisations

-The use of ML and AI in data-driven organizations are being accelerated due to 2 main trends:
+The use of ML and AI in data-driven organisations are being accelerated due to 2 main trends:

 a) The “citizen data scientist” that should be able to use some basic ML and AI algorithms within their data pipelines, as those capabilities being to show up in more traditional BI and data integration platforms;